 Fujitsu Group Health Statement

-Fujitsu has an in-house mental health support office, and full-time psychiatrists and counselors offer consultations and counseling services, provide occupational support for individuals with mental health issues, help prevent relapses, and engage in various forms of mental health education, and support employees and workplaces to prevent mental health issues.
+Fujitsu has an in-house mental health support office, and full-time psychiatrists and counselors offer consultations and counseling services, provide occupational support for individuals with mental health issues, help prevent relapses, engage in various forms of mental health education, and support employees and workplaces to prevent mental health issues.
 We have simplified access to the mental health support office from the company website, and we now accept consultation from workplace superiors and coworkers in addition to individuals themselves.
 Fujitsu also actively supports work balance for employees receiving treatment for cancer.

-To keep its employees safe from infectious diseases ranging from new strains of influenza to tuberculosis and HIV, Fujitsu offers health consultation services and provides employees with relevant information on a timely basis.
+To keep its employees safe from infectious diseases ranging from new strains of influenza to tuberculosis and HIV, Fujitsu and domestic Group companies offer health consultation services and provide employees with relevant information on a timely basis.
 The health consultations do not include any HIV antibody tests, as the Fujitsu Group is committed to ensuring the privacy of infected individuals.

 In December 2014, Fujitsu implemented the Healthy Living Workplace Certification System – Starter Accreditation set by the Forum for Creating a Healthy Living Workplace*1, which is jointly established by the Japan Productivity Center and The University of Tokyo Graduate School of Medicine, Department of Mental Health.
 The Healthy Living Workplace Certification System is a system to evaluate Fujitsu’s policies, future plans, and measures to promote mental health and improve organizational productivity.
 Fujitsu has achieved stellar results for many of its policies.
 Its health promotion headquarters plays a key role in providing readily available workplace stress assessment results, covering positive mental health in the various business divisions which helps to create a lively workplace.